• Skip to primary navigation

 A collage of 2 photoes of adding sugar and corn syrup to make lokum.

 1. Set a timer to 1 hour.
-Add fifth of the sugar and mix well until completely dissolved.
+Add a fifth of the sugar and mix well until the sugar dissolves completely.

 2. Pour 1 Tablespoon corn syrup and mix.
-Repeat this process every 5 minutes until you are done with the whole sugar and corn syrup.
+Repeat this process every 5 minutes until you finish all the sugar and corn syrup.

 A collage of two photos showing how to test the lokum consistency.